Haddam, Connecticut

 Haddam is a town in Middlesex County, Connecticut, United States.
+The town is part of the Lower Connecticut River Valley Planning Region.
 The population was 8,452 at the time of the 2020 census.
+It is the only town in Connecticut that the Connecticut River runs through the middle of instead of at the town's border edge.
 The town was also home to the now-decommissioned Connecticut Yankee Nuclear Power Plant.

 History

 Haddam, in Middlesex County, is located in south-central Connecticut in the lower Connecticut River Valley.
 It is also home to Cockaponset State Forest.
-Incorporated in October 1668 as Hadham, It was later renamed Haddam due to people saying Hadham too fast.
+It was incorporated in October 1668 as Hadham, but unusually for the many New England towns ending in -ham, the spelling eventually came to reflect the phonetic pronunciation.
 Haddam is the only town in Connecticut divided by the Connecticut River, and only one of three divided towns along the entire Connecticut River, the other two being Northfield, Massachusetts, and Pittsburg, New Hampshire.
 Haddam contains five villages: Hidden Lake, Higganum, Shailerville, and Tylerville on the west side of the river, and Haddam Neck on the east.
 For the first two hundred years of the town's existence, the Connecticut River was a major source of income and transportation.
 Today, the town of Haddam is a residential community.

 The town was named for Much Hadham and Little Hadham in Hertfordshire, England, collectively known as The Hadhams.